sst/guide/_chapters/further-reading.md

 comments_id: further-reading/209
 ---

-Once you've completed the guide, you are probably going to use the Serverless Stack for your next project.
+Once you've completed the guide, you are probably going to use SST for your next project.
 To help you along the way we try to compile a list of docs that you can use as a reference.
 The following can be used to drill down in detail for some of the technologies and services used in this guide.

 - [SST Documentation]({{ site.docs_url }}): Documentation for SST.